Castle Ashby House: History

 Later still, in the time of the 4th Marquess (1877–1897), extensive redecoration was carried out to the Long Gallery, Great Hall, Billiards Room and Chapel.
 Plans for the redecoration of the Long Gallery were drawn up by William Burges, but these were not executed and the work was undertaken by Thomas Graham Jackson.

 Recent history

 The Castle is closed to the public.

 The house was designated as Grade I listed in 1968, as was St Mary's Church.
 The grounds were listed as Grade I on the Register of Historic Parks and Gardens in 1984.

 Two garden features are Grade II* listed: the Menagerie (1760s) and the Terrace Gardens (1864–1866).

 Grounds

-The Castle Ashby Estate, managed by Compton Estates for Lord Northampton, who remains one of the area's great landowners; the estate includes land in many of the neighbouring villages, such as Grendon, Denton and Yardley Hastings.
+The Castle Ashby Estate is managed by Compton Estates for Lord Northampton, who remains one of the area's great landowners; the estate includes land in many of the neighbouring villages, such as Grendon, Denton and Yardley Hastings.